Key Takeaways

 The average property tax rate in Louisiana is 0.56%, according to Rocket Mortgage.
 This places Louisiana's average property tax rate as the 5th lowest in the U.S. However, keep in mind that property taxes vary widely depending on the specific county of Louisiana and the value of the home.

-In the first quarter of 2024, 1 in every 1,919 homes experienced a foreclosure filing (according to recent data from ATTOM).
-Based on this data, Louisiana’s foreclosure rate is about average compared to other states.
+In February of 2026, 1 in every 5,463 homes experienced a foreclosure filing in Louisiana (according to recent data from ATTOM).
+Based on this data, Louisiana’s foreclosure rate is about average compared to other states, ranking 28th nationwide.

 Hottest Local Markets in Louisiana